-Retrospectives(or“retros”) can be a great tool for reflection and evaluating the success of a project.
-Marketing has borrowed the term from agile/scrum processes, where retrospectives are held at the end of each sprint.
+Retrospectives (or “retros”) can be a great tool for reflection and evaluating the success of a project, initiative, or process.
+The term has been borrowed from agile/scrum processes, where retrospectives are held at the end of each cycle or sprint.

 Goals for a retro

-Collaborative learning.
+• Collaborative learning.
 If things went a little sideways, a retro is never a finger-pointing or blaming exercise.
 We may disagree, and that’s okay!

-Get feedback from all the people/teams involved in the project(marketing, design, engineering, product, etc.) on how we can work better together
+• Get feedback from all the people/teams involved (marketing, design, engineering, product, legal, IT, etc.) on how we can work better together

-Consider if it influenced other, sometimes unintentional, areas.
-For example, the goal may have been to sign up more trials, but it may have generated more interest(or questions) from current customers.
+• Consider how or if the project/process influenced other areas.
+Sometimes this happens unintentionally.
+For example, the marketing goal may have been to sign up more trials, but it may have generated more interest (or questions) from current customers.
+Or maybe we made a mistake along the way due to a miscommunication between teams that led to a poor customer or employee experience.

-The basic retro template follows the simple“What Went Well?
+The basic retro template follows the simple “What Went Well?
 What Didn’t Go Well?” format, but you’re welcome to explore others, or combine them as it makes sense!

 Retro timing

 There are different techniques for holding a retrospective.
-We may want to hold a Zoom meeting and bring the team together to discuss it.
-Sometimes an asynchronous retro via Google or Paper doc and/or Slack channel may be appropriate.
+We may want to hold a meeting and bring the team together to discuss it.
+Sometimes an asynchronous retro via Google doc and/or Slack channel may be appropriate.
 I've also used a tool called Retrium in the past, which automates this process and is kind of fun to use.

 Retro expectations

-Every campaign or project should have a retro, even if that’s just a few bullets
+• Every campaign or project should have a retro, even if that’s just a few bullets

-The driver is responsible for setting up and running the retro, whereas the project contributors are responsible for, well, contributing.
+• The driver is responsible for setting up and running the retro, whereas the project contributors are responsible for, well, contributing.

 This template lays out two types of retrospectives.
 Feel free to choose one or the other, or blend the two together.